Songmu/goxz/README.md

 ## Options

+- `d` destination directory (`./goxz` by default)
 - `os`
    - os: linux,darwin and windows by default
 - `arch`
-   - arc: arm64 only by default
+   - arch: arm64 only by default
-- `-pv` for version specification
+- `-pv` for speicifing version (optional)
+- `-o` output filename
+  - not available with multiple package building
+- `-z` to use zip always to compless
+  - by default, zip is used on "windows and "darwin", tar.gz is used on other OS
 - `-build-ldflags` / `-build-tags`
-- `-o` output filename
-  - not compatible with multiple package building

 ## Author